-By understanding the reasons for failures and the keys to success we were able to create the Path to Agility®, a leading transformation framework used by coaches and organizations across the globe.
+By understanding the reasons for failures and the keys to success we were able to create the Path to Agility®, a leading transformation approach used by coaches and organizations across the globe.

 The Path to Agility gives companies guidance that’s geared towards their business outcomes.
 Starting with outcomes, the transformation engages leaders and business partners who focus on results over practices or processes.

-It’s a capability-based framework identifying crucial new and enhanced capabilities encompassing agility mindset, versatile skill development, and new ways of working organization-wide.
+It’s a capability-based approach identifying crucial new and enhanced capabilities encompassing agility mindset, versatile skill development, and new ways of working organization-wide.